-Our friends over at The Progressive Magazine have generously allowed us to share their exclusive interview Danny Glover, who co-produced The Black Power Mixtape 1967-1975.
+Our friends over at The Progressive Magazine have generously allowed us to share their interview with Danny Glover, who co-produced The Black Power Mixtape 1967-1975.
 The film makes its television debut on Thursday, Feb.
 9 at 10 PM on Independent Lens.
 (Check local listings.)

 By Ed Rampell